RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 ### VPN only

-In short, a VPN allows you to bridge 2 isolated networks together.
+In short, a VPN allows you to bridge two isolated networks together.
 You can use a VPN to access the devices behind your home firewall, from anywhere with an internet connection.

 This method works in a very similar way to the Port forward technique above, however rather than opening the ports needed for web traffic, you open up the ports needed for a VPN server, and tunnel your traffic through that.
 This removes the ability for just anyone to access your applications, and requires you to install client software on any devices which require access, but yields a very secure and versatile connection model.
 You will however still need to manage dynamic DNS if your house doesn't have a static IP.